The Process

 Mankind and Music

-A poetic music history in 5 episodes
+A poetic history of music in 5 episodes

 Why does something exist that we call music?
 What gives people the ability to convey emotions through something sounding in an invisible medium?
 What happens to us when we listen?
 When we play?
 In a new documentary series for Konserthuset Play, filmmaker David Tarrodi seeks answers to these questions.